nrb/resume/resume.rst

     * Mentored developers on the team via code/design review and direct one-on-one meetings
     * Collaborated with community members to deliver new designs and code in `Velero`_ and plugins

 :2017-2020: System Engineer, `Heptio`_/VMware (acquired Dec 2019).
-Developing tools for managing Kubernetes clusters
+Developed tools for managing Kubernetes clusters

     * Integrated `Container Storage Interface (CSI)`_ for `Velero`_ (formerly Ark) to enable generic volume support and expand user adoption
     * Implemented end-to-end testing for `Velero`_ on live Amazon Web Services clusters
     * Designed `Velero`_ conflict handler plugin system

-:2014-2017: Software Developer, Rackspace, Inc. Writing Ansible playbooks and roles for installing OpenStack.
+:2014-2017: Software Developer, Rackspace, Inc. Wrote Ansible playbooks and roles for installing OpenStack.

     * Implemented Ansible playbooks and roles for the `openstack-ansible`_ project and `rpc-openstack`_ product.
     * Triaged and prioritized bugs and feature requests from both community members and internal support staff.